-The following section explains the main card information shown:
+The following table explains the main card information and useful fields in the Card Master screen:

-• Card Purchaser - name and address of card purchaser.
+Field Description Card Purchaser Name and address of card purchaser.
 This may differ to the cardholder if the card was purchased by a company but is used by an employee.

-Note: If an alternative address has been submitted via Web Services - for example, by including 'dlv' (Delivery Address) values such as the TAG <dlvaddr1> for Ws\CreateCard Web Service - this information appears here.
-For more details, see the Web Services Guide.

-• Card Holder - name and address of the person in possession of the card.
+Note: If an alternative address has been submitted via Thredd Web Services - for example, by including 'dlv' (Delivery Address) values such as the TAG <dlvaddr1> for Ws_CreateCard Web Service - this information appears here.
+For more details, see the Web Services Guide.</dlvaddr1> Card Holder Name and address of the person in possession of the card.
 The cardholder address reflects the Address Verification Service (AVS) checks that are performed.

-Note: Records can be amended using Web Services (Ws\Update\Cardholder\Details).
-For more details, see the Web Services Guide.

-Note the following fields in the top right of the screen which are useful:

-- Actual Balance current card balance - File Generated On date the token was created - Status card status code and description; for example, 00 All Good.
+Note: Records can be amended using Thredd Web Services (Ws_Update_Cardholder_Details).
+For more details, see the Web Services Guide .
+Actual Balance Current card balance.
+File Generated On Date the token was created.
+Status Card status code and description, for example, 00 - All Good.
 For more information, see Appendix B: Card Status Codes.

-The following fields in the bottom left of the screen are also useful:

-- Activation Date date the card was activated (if blank, the card isn't activated yet) - Thredd Expiry card expiry date held on the Thredd platform
+Activation Date Date the card was activated (if blank, the card is not activated yet) Thredd Expiry Card expiry date held on the Thredd platform

-The fields in the right-hand pane relate to the rules governing card acceptance.
+Note: The fields in the right-hand pane relate to the rules governing card acceptance.
 These are known as Usage Rules which you can set to control card acceptance.
 For example, you can prevent a card from being used on gambling sites by disallowing specific Merchant Category Codes (MCC).
 For information about the usage rules and card acceptance methods, see Appendix C: Usage Groups.